bjchia/bjchia.github.io/notetoself.md

 ## Advice
 * College is your time to explore.
 Make sure you are continually taking the time to try new things. -Micah Marmorstein

-* Do the scary thing first then be afraid
+* Do the scary thing first then be afraid.

+* Always forward.

 * Working in your career or on your career.
   - Send out five emails and apply to three internships per day